 6. BoYoYo Interactive Dog Puzzle Toy

-- Durable ABS and nylon materials: Withstands regular use
+- Durable ABS and nylon materials: Built to withstand regular use and easy to clean by hand or dishwasher

 - Not for aggressive chewers